Wednesday5:00 – 11:00 pm.

 42 Queens Gardens, Central Dunedin

 03 926 9770

-A latin term, Moiety refers to two equal parts in which a thing can be divided.
+A Latin term, Moiety refers to two equal parts in which a thing can be divided.
 Here the two parts that make up the whole are the food and the service.
 Owners Sam and Kim, who serve as chef and front of house, opened Moiety in 2018 to bring Dunedin the best of both.

 Beneath the snack items you’ll find Moiety’s dinner menu.
 Always five courses, dinner here is a true celebration of Otago’s bounty.
-Sam changes two to three of the plates every fews weeks so there’s always something new to be explored.
+Sam changes two to three of the plates every few weeks so there’s always something new to be explored.
 Dishes like beetroot with mandarin, curd, walnut and onion and popcorn with parsnip and honey are laid out plainly on the menu and give just a glimpse of what’s to come.

 The dinner menu is generally gluten free and other dietary needs can be catered to.